silnrsi/font-lisu-bosa/README.txt

-Thank you for your interest in the Lisu New font.
+Thank you for your interest in the Bosa Lisu font.
 We hope you find it useful!

-Lisu New is a Unicode font that provides support for the Lisu script.
+Bosa Lisu is a Unicode font that provides support for the Lisu script.

-Lisu New is released under the SIL Open Font License.
+Bosa Lisu is released under the SIL Open Font License.
 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.